sniller27/kvindesmedien/readme.md

-Multimedia 4th semester final exam
+# Multimedia 4th semester final exam
+This is a redesign project for Kvindesmedien in Copenhagen